The Plan B for when you're not eligible for Plan A — the next best thing to reduce your risks

-- Accident Only insurance cover can be a helpful part of your protection strategy when you simply don't yet qualify for a comprehensive insurance cover but still need some level of cover to reduce your risks.
+- Accident Only Insurance cover can be a helpful part of your protection strategy when you simply don't yet qualify for comprehensive insurance coverage but still need some level of cover to reduce your risks.

 There are times when you may not be eligible for a comprehensive life insurance policy, but you still need protection.

 - temporary reasons - while you recover from an existing injury or complete planned surgery or therapies, or

 - ongoing reasons - due to a previous or permanent health issue or even your type of occupation.

 There are different grades of Accident Only Insurance cover, all with varying levels of medical assessment and they can become a practical alternative if your current health or occupation makes getting comprehensive cover unavailable.

 Meet Ramesh.
 He's positive, energetic and living with a genetic kidney disease.
 An experienced software coder, he relies upon his ability to type code and to use design software tools.

 As a teenager, Ramesh found out he had inherited Polycystic Kidney Disease and later he received a successful kidney transplant from a sibling.

 As part of his healthy (and some would say overactive) lifestyle he's now become a keen cyclist later in life.
 He's part of a social bike club that does long rides on weekends and he finds it helps him clear his head and unplug from his online work life.